sebvargas/MLFacialRecognition/APIDocs.md

 Takes the username and an array of URIs of pictures of the user and
 returns true if the user is verified and false otherwise
 @username must be a string
-@uris must be an array of images of the user, each encoded in base64
+@uris must be an array of 3 images of the user where it is the picture of the front of their face, their left face profile and right   face profile in that order, each encoded in base64
 `loginhelper(username,uris)`